smileyface12349/combinatorics-game/README.md

 * Graph Colouring: Find graph colourings, and establish bounds on the chromatic number.

 # License
 This code is fully open source.
-Do whatever you want with it.
+I've chosen the MIT license, so you can do whatever you want with it as long as you credit me.
 If you do something cool with my code, I'd love it if you could let me know!